eeropomell/network-programs/README.md

 Implementations of common networking programs

-These are my implementations of some common networking programs, to help me learn networking better
+These are my implementations of some common networking programs, to help me learn network programming better